TRUFAMANIA

 Species accounts

-Detailed information about the main European species, desert truffles and other hypogeous fungi, with photographs and morphological data.
+Detailed information on the main European truffle species, desert truffles and other hypogeous fungi, with photographs and morphological data.

 See the Tuber melanosporum account